 All these years, the debate was limited to online MBA vs part-time MBA.
 Or online MBA vs Executive MBA.
 Traditional, full-time, classroom MBA programs weren’t dragged into the discussion.

-Recently, a top academician (the Dean of Haas Business School) looked into his Crystal Ball to make a radical prediction that seems to be rocking that very pedestal.
-If his forecast turns true, half of the business schools in USA will close down in the next 10 years.
+A top academician, and the former Dean of Haas Business School, had looked into his Crystal Ball to make a radical prediction that seemed to rock that very pedestal.
+If his forecast were to turn true, half of the business schools in USA would close down in the next 10 years.
 Shocking enough?
 Vinay Paramanand reports.

 We have seen the advent of Online MBA programs while browsing through MBA related sites.
 Some find it the best way to get an MBA degree, specially when there are personal or financial constraints due to which they cannot attend the regular classes.